usnistgov/OSCAL/docs/content/documentation/catalog.md

 In OSCAL, a catalog is:

-> A set of security control definitions.
+> A set of security and/or privacy [controls]({{ site.baseurl }}/docs/control/).
 Examples of catalogs include NIST SP 800-53, ISO 27001, and COBIT.
 The *catalog model* in OSCAL refers to any data made available for processing in one of OSCAL's formats for representing catalog information.

 An OSCAL catalog is a set of OSCAL controls published as a machine readable document.
 The catalog for NIST Special Publication (SP) 800-53 Revision 4 defines all NIST SP 800-53 controls.
 Other catalogs can represent controls of any kind, design or purpose.